- www.bwiairport.com: Ground transport, terminal maps, flight status, and airport facilities for Baltimore-Washington International Airport.

 - www.dc.gov: This is the city of Washington's website, full of details about both federal and local D.C., including history and tourism.
 Every day, the site lists a calendar of what's going on around town.

-- www.destinationdc.com: Destination D.C. is the new name for the Washington, D.C.
+https://washington.org: Destination DC is the Washington, D.C.
 Convention and Tourism Corporation.
-This website leads you through various screens of information on what to see and do in D.C. and provides travel updates.
-You have to play around with the site a little to find all the information you need.
-Start by clicking on "Experience DC" and take it from there, for tips on where to stay, dine, shop, and sightsee.
+This website leads you through various screens of information on what to see and do in D.C. and provides travel updates and tips on where to stay, dine, shop, and sightsee.

 - www.house.gov: This is the site for the U.S. House of Representatives.
 Find out about the legislative process, what's going on in Congress, and what's going on with your own representatives -- the site links you to the individual websites for each of the representatives.

 - www.kennedy-center.org: Find out what's playing at the Kennedy Center and listen to live broadcasts through the Net.

 - www.metwashairports.com: Ground transport, terminal maps, flight status, and airport facilities for Washington Dulles International and Ronald Reagan Washington National airports.

 - www.mountvernon.org: Click on "Plan Your Visit" for daily attractions at Mount Vernon and a calendar of events, as well as information on dining, shopping, and school programs.
 For a sneak preview, click on "Virtual Tour" to see images of the master bedroom, dining room, slave memorial, and the Washingtons' tomb.